 The Board believes that the current management structure facilitates risk oversight by combining experienced leadership with independent review by the Board and its committees.
-Potential risk factors that are monitored through this structure include financial, operational, technological, disaster, environmental, cyberspace, legal and regulatory, fraud/corruption, employment practices, executive compensation, reputational and legislative areas.
+To enhance its oversight function, the Board is composed of Directors who are not employed by the Company, with the exception of Ms. McReynolds.
+Potential risk factors that are monitored through this structure include financial, operational, technological, disaster, environmental, cybersecurity, legal and regulatory, fraud/corruption, employment practices, executive compensation, reputational and legislative areas.
 Risk factors may present themselves on any of the multiple levels of the Company.
 The Board is regularly informed through committee reports of each committee's activities in overseeing risk management within their respective areas of oversight responsibility.

 The Audit Committee directly oversees risk management relating to financial reporting and public disclosure and the steps management has taken to monitor and control those exposures.
 In addition, the Audit Committee is responsible for the oversight of general financial risk matters.
-The Audit Committee meets regularly with financial management, including the Chief Financial Officer, the Vice President-Controller and the Chief Audit Executive, as well as our external auditors.
-In addition, the Company's Risk Management Committee, which consists of several members of senior management, provides periodic reports to the Audit Committee of its activities in various risk management areas, and the Chairman of the Company's Risk Management Committee makes presentations to the Audit Committee from time to time regarding various risk or potential risk matters.
+The Audit Committee meets regularly with financial management, including the Vice President-Chief Financial Officer, the Vice President-Controller and the Senior Vice President-Risk and Chief Audit Executive, as well as our independent registered public accounting firm, Ernst & Young, LLP ("EY").
+In addition, the Company's Risk Management Committee, which consists of several members of senior management, provides periodic reports to the Audit Committee of its activities in various risk management areas, and the Senior Vice President-Risk and Chief Audit Executive makes presentations to the Audit Committee from time to time regarding various risk or potential risk matters.
 The Audit Committee also requests and receives from time to time presentations regarding other potential risk areas, including those related to information technology.

 The Compensation Committee is responsible for oversight of risk for the Company's compensation policies and practices for all employees.
-Management has evaluated the Company's compensation policies and practices for all employees, including the Named Executive Officers (listed in "Compensation, Discussion & Analysis") and non-executive officers.
+Management has evaluated the Company's compensation policies and practices for all employees, including the Named Executive Officers (listed in "Compensation Discussion & Analysis") and non-executive officers.
 The evaluation included consideration of whether any of the Company's compensation policies and practices, including incentive plans, create risks that are reasonably likely to have a material adverse effect on the Company.
-The primary responsibility for the Company's evaluation was assigned to the Company's Risk Management Committee, which includes as its members the Vice President-General Counsel, Vice President-Chief Financial Officer, Senior Vice President-Risk and Chief Audit Executive, Senior Vice President-Chief Innovation Officer and the Vice President-Controller, as well as other officers.
+The primary responsibility for the Company's evaluation was assigned to the Company's Risk

+Management Committee, which includes as its members the Vice President-General Counsel, Vice President-Chief Financial Officer, Senior Vice President-Risk and Chief Audit Executive, Senior Vice President-Chief Innovation Officer and the Vice President-Controller, as well as other officers.
 Based on management's evaluation, including the specific process completed by the Company's Risk Management Committee, management concluded that the Company's compensation policies and practices are not reasonably likely to have a material adverse effect on the Company.
 Management's evaluation, including the conclusions reached by the Company's Risk Management Committee, was discussed with the Compensation Committee.